ethereum/consensus-specs/specs/altair/beacon-chain.md

     """
     Return the base reward for the validator defined by ``index`` with respect to the current ``state``.

-    Note: A validator can optimally earn one base reward per epoch over a long time horizon.
+    Note: An optimally performing validator can earn one base reward per epoch over a long time horizon.
     This takes into account both per-epoch (e.g. attestation) and intermittent duties (e.g. block proposal and sync committees).
     """